SCPR/scpr-email-newsletters/README.md

 # KPCC Email Newsletters

-A simple project, built on top of Middleman (http://middlemanapp.com/), for coding up HTML emails using all the modern front-end hotness (SASS, ERB, Slim) then compiling things down into CSS-inlined, road-hardened templates ready for the cold, cruel world of email clients.
+A simple project, built on top of [Middleman](http://middlemanapp.com/), for coding up HTML emails using all the modern front-end hotness (SASS, ERB, Slim) then compiling things down into CSS-inlined, road-hardened templates ready for the cold, cruel world of email clients.

 ## Installation